 What’s surprising about this is, for a really deep dark shade, it ended up looking magnificent on my fair skin tone.
 It doesn’t come on too dark at all.
 And because this shade was very easily blendable, I was able to seamlessly control the pigment in contrast to my skin.
 When it settled, the texture was really close to the look and feel of a naturally moisturised skin.

-The general consistency of all the bronzers was creamy.
+The general consistency of all the bronzers is very creamy.
 Imagine a water-based lotion grazing your skin.
-That’s how these bronzers felt.
+That’s how these bronzers feel on the skin.
 Despite that, the formula isn’t sticky, greasy or wet to the touch.
 They spread evenly across the skin without getting blotchy.
 The gel-cream texture (when applied onto my skin) spreads smoothly and equally over my bare skin and as well as over foundation.

 Since it’s a cream product, I’m wary of it smudging or melting and spreading out of place throughout the day.
 But surprise!
 It stayed intact and lasted for ages.
 It’s not one of those cream bronzers that decide to become some weird overspread contour five hours into the application.
 It doesn’t disappoint.